At Westland, we’re fascinated by the history of interior design and in this article we look to provide an overview of its journey through time.

 But despite likely hardships, archaeologists have revealed that inhabitants took time and care in making their homes comfortable and aesthetically pleasing.
 This is demonstrated by central hearths, beds cleverly incorporated into walls, a range of Stone Age furniture and signs of inner wall painting.

 Why?
 The answer relates to the function of interior design.
 Throughout history, humans have sought to make their homes and buildings a practical and aesthetically pleasing environment – there is an innate desire in human nature for this, demonstrated by the history and development of interior design.

-Interior design in the ancient world
+History of interior design in the ancient world

 It is impossible to separate Egyptian wall art from religion and society.
 The Gods and the life-giving Nile play a central role, along with images of Egyptian flora and fauna